-- 3.1 The Treasury Management Strategy 2022-2023 outlined reflect the new requirements of CIPFA's Code of Practice on Treasury Management and the Prudential Code for Capital Finance along with the DLUHC's Guidance on Local Government Investments and Minimum Revenue Provision.
-As noted in the body of the report, where possible the changes to the Codes have been implemented in the documents covered in this report, however due to timescales, some areas will be implemented, and approval sought, during 2022-2023. - 3.2 The DLUHC guidance defines a prudent investment policy as having two objectives, security which must be achieved first, followed by liquidity.
+- 3.1 The Treasury Management Strategy 2023-2024 outlined reflect the requirements of CIPFA's Code of Practice on Treasury Management and the Prudential Code for Capital Finance along with the DLUHC's Guidance on Local Government Investments and Minimum Revenue Provision. - 3.2 The DLUHC guidance defines a prudent investment policy as having two objectives, security which must be achieved first, followed by liquidity.
 Only after these have been met should yield be considered.
 The criteria included in this report are that which meet all the above guidance.